Why Your SMS Messages Are Sometimes Not Delivered

 There are a number of reasons why this happens.
 We have gathered the most typical reasons in this blogpost, which cover the majority of failed deliveries.

-The SMS industry can be a jungle to navigate with different rules, requirements, specifications etc. Luckily, you can always get in touch with our support who are experts in tracking down the right solutions.
+The SMS industry can be a jungle to navigate with different rules, requirements, specifications etc. Luckily, you can always get in touch with our support who are experts in finding the right solutions.

 One of the most common reasons for a failed delivery is invalid numbers.
 A number can be invalid if:

 - The number lacks a country code.
-GatewayAPI sends text messages to 200+ countries and it is therefore necessary to add country codes to make sure that the messages find the right end-users.
+GatewayAPI sends text messages to 200+ countries and it is therefore necessary to add country codes to make sure that the messages find the right recipients.

 - The number is a landline.

-- The end-user has changed his phone number and the old number is disconnected.
+- The recipient has changed his phone number and the old number is disconnected.

-- The end-users has filled in a wrong phone number (this happens a lot!)
+- The recipient has provided a wrong phone number (this happens a lot!)

 One of the other common reasons for non-delivered text messages is carrier filters.
-The carriers have been mass deploying “SMS firewalls” the last couple of years to ward off spammers and phishers.
-The specifics vary by implementation, but in general they react to different patterns in the messages.
+The telecommunication companies have been mass deploying “SMS firewalls” the last couple of years to ward off scammers.
+The specifics vary by implementation, but in general they react to certain patterns in the messages.
 The firewalls and filters have their limitations though.
-The spammers are continuously changing their approaches and in the pursuit to catch all spam, the carriers sometimes block legitimate traffic as well.
+The spammers are continuously changing their approaches and in the pursuit to catch all scams, the carriers sometimes block legitimate traffic as well.

 The carrier filters can e.g. react if many similar text messages is sent to the same number.
 We see this often when GatewayAPI users are testing their setup.
 If text messages are sent on certain days or hours they can be blocked as well.
 In France e.g. it is prohibited to send SMS marketing in the evening and on holidays.